AqwamCreates/DataPredict/docs/HighValueProjectTutorials/CreatingPlayTimeMaximizationModel.md

 ## Constructing Our Model

-Before we start collecting our data, we first build our model so it will not be confusing later on.
+Before we start training our model, we first build our model.

 ### Constructing Our Neural Network